Trump Says Secret to Fake Peace With North Korea Was Real Love

 President Trump told supporters on Saturday night that he and North Korean dictator Kim Jong-un “fell in love” in the process of setting up the failed peace summit the two leaders attended in Singapore earlier this year.
-Trump was in Wheeling, West Virginia on Saturday night as part of his ongoing “I’m Really the Greatest President” campaign in the states where Republicans are trying to win elections.
+Trump was in Wheeling, West Virginia, on Saturday night as part of his ongoing “I’m Really the Greatest President” campaign in the states where Republicans are trying to win elections.
 Somewhere the middle of his speech, after suggesting the U.S. was about to go to war with the North Korea when he took office, Trump waxed nostalgic about how he and Kim exchanged threats to annihilate each other with nuclear weapons, then claimed it was Kim’s “beautiful letters” that turned everything around.

 Explained Trump, “We would go back and forth, and then we fell in love.
 Okay?
-No really.
+No, really.
 He wrote me beautiful letters, and they’re great letters.
 And we fell in love.”

 The president also quickly said that the media would criticize him for declaring his love for Kim and call it unpresidential.
 “They’ll say ‘Donald Trump said they fell in love.
 How horrible!
 How horrible is that!
-So unpresidential.’”
+So unpresidential.’ ”

 The crowd laughed in response to Trump’s “love” line, though the comment was more self aggrandizement than humor — he had also just informed supporters that he had prevented the deaths of millions, come up with a better foreign policy than President Obama or any other U.S. leader, and that anyone who says any different is lying.
 In reality, however, Trump’s North Korea summit has not, according to nonproliferation experts, done anything substantive to change Kim’s behavior (though it has succeeded in preventing Trump from making any more comments about the size of his nuclear button, an accomplishment which would probably put any other person in the running for a Nobel Peace Prize).